Note

 - API Management automatically disables tracing 1 hour after it's enabled on a subscription.

-- Navigate to the API Management extension under Azure extensions
+- Open the API Management extension in Visual Studio Code.

-- Find the API Management instance to debug
+- Select the API Management instance to debug.

-- Find the API and operation to debug
+- Select the API and operation to debug.

-At this point, the extension will try to initiate and establish a debugging session with the API Management gateway.
+At this point, the extension starts to establish a debugging session with the API Management gateway.
+Check the progress in the Debug Console window.

-When the debugging session is established, the extension will open a new editor that allows us to create and send a test HTTP request to this operation leveraging the REST Client extension.
+When the debugging session is established, the REST Client extension opens a new editor that allows you to create and send a test HTTP request to the gateway.

-You will notice the Ocp-Apim-Debug header has already been added to the request.
+The Ocp-Apim-Debug header is added automatically to the request.
 This header is required and the value must be set to the service-level, all-access subscription key to trigger the debugging functionality in the API Management gateway.

-After the test HTTP request is sent, the extension will open the debugging window showing the effective policies of this operation and stop at the first effective policy.
+After the test HTTP request is sent, the extension opens the debugging window, which shows the effective policies of this operation and stops at the first effective policy.

 To follow the policy pipeline, you can single-step through individual policies or set a breakpoint at a policy and step directly to that policy.